 TRY PARASAILING OR KITEBOARDING

 With such great surf, you’ll want to experience every way possible.
-From parasailing to kiteboarding and everything in between, there are multiple locations for in-the-water fun on the island.
+From parasailing to kiteboarding to jet skis and paddleboarding and everything in between, there are multiple locations for in-the-water fun on the island.

 VISIT THE BEACH